Capillary/ecom-api-document/source/includes/_cart.md

 Parameter | Type | Description
 --------- | ---- | -----------
 DelveryMode | enum | Values: `H` for home delivery and `S` for store pickup Status | enum | Status of the cart item.
-Specify `A` to add item to cart VariantProductID | int | Unique id of the variant product LocationId | int | Unique id of the current store location CartReferenceKey | string | Unique id of the line item added to cart.
+Specify `A` to add item to cart, `D` to delete item from cart VariantProductID | int | Unique id of the variant product LocationId | int | Unique id of the current store location CartReferenceKey | string | Unique id of the line item added to cart.
 It is used in updating item quantity in cart